kingtheoden/wills-life/README.md

 A simulation of the circle of life.

 ## To Run
-move to the 'src' directory and enter `python3 wills_life.py`
+Move to the 'src' directory and enter `python3 wills_life.py`

+or use your favorite IDE (I'm using pycharm).

 ## Dependencies
 requires 'pygame' for visuals.